Send the link below via email or IMCopy

 This is NOT for the screening of Population

-We must not provide an interpretation of the results of lab tests ordered by other health care providers to the patient unless it is relevant to the care being provided by the pharmacist
+We must not provide an interpretation of the results unless it is relevant to the pharmaceutical care

 How a CVD diagnosed?